lmfit/lmfit-py/doc/model.rst

    >>> out = mod.fit(x=x, pars, a=3.0, b=-0.0)

-These approachess to initialization provide many opportunities for setting initial values for parameters.
+These approaches to initialization provide many opportunities for setting initial values for parameters.
 The methods can be combined, so that you can set parameter hints but then change the initial value explicitly with :meth:`Model.fit`.